Check out my custom vibration dampener

 Lightest: Babolat Jet Mach III

-This shoe features Micheline DIN20 rubber for the outsole, the same advanced material you’ll find on car tires, which provides excellent traction and durability you’d expect for your vehicle.
+This shoe features Micheline DIN20 rubber for the outsole, the same advanced material you’ll find on car tires, which provides the excellent traction and durability you’d expect for your vehicle.

 The Jet Mach III offers an updated Kompressor midsole, also known as KPRS-X, which provides lightweight comfort and helps ensure improved shock absorption when a player strikes the ground heel first with more cushion toward the back of the shoe.